fredhutchio/python_intro/README.md

 [Python for Ecologists](https://datacarpentry.org/python-ecology-lesson/),
 Copyright (c) Data Carpentry.

-Software requirements for this course can be found on [fredhutch.io's Software page](http://www.fredhutch.io/software/).
+**Required software**: Software requirements for this course can be found on [fredhutch.io's Software page](http://www.fredhutch.io/software/#python).
+The HackMD (interactive page used for sharing links and information) for this course is here: https://hackmd.io/@k8hertweck/introPython

 ## Schedule